Hindush: Etymology

 Hindush was written in Persian inscriptions as Hidūsh (Old Persian cuneiform: 𐏃𐎡𐎯𐎢𐏁, H-i-du-u-š).
-It is also transliterated as Hiⁿdūš since the nasal "n" before consonants was omitted in the Old Persian script, and simplified as Hindush.
+It is also transliterated as Hi^{n}dūš since the nasal "n" before consonants was omitted in the Old Persian script, and simplified as Hindush.

-It is widely accepted that the name Hindush derives from Sindhu, the Sanskrit name of the Indus river as well as the region at the lower Indus basin.
+It is widely accepted that the name Hindush derives from Sindhu, the Sanskrit name of the Indus River as well as the region at the lower Indus basin.
 The Proto-Iranian sound change *s > h occurred between 850–600 BCE, according to Asko Parpola.
 The -sh suffix is common among the names of many Achaemenid provinces, such as Harauvatish (the land of Harauvati or Haraxvaiti, i.e., Arachosia) or Bakhtrish (Bactria).
 Accordingly, Hindush would mean the land of Sindhu.

 The Greeks of Asia Minor, who were also part of the Achaemenid empire, called the province 'India'.
 More precisely, they called the people of the province as 'Indians' ('Ινδοι, Indoi) The loss of the aspirate was probably due to the dialects of Greek spoken in Asia Minor.
 Herodotus also generalised the term "Indian" from the people of Hindush to all the people living to the east of Persia, even though he had no knowledge of the geography of the land.

 Geography

-The territory of Hindush may have corresponded to the area covering the lower and central Indus basin (present day Sindh and the southern Punjab region of Pakistan).
+The territory of Hindush may have corresponded to the area covering the lower and central Indus basin (present-day Sindh and the southern Punjab in Pakistan).
 Hindush bordered Gandāra (spelt as Gaⁿdāra by the Achaememids) to the north.
 These areas remained under Persian control until the invasion by Alexander.
 Alternatively, some authors consider that Hindush may have been located in the Punjab region.